microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-watermark-meeting.md

 ---
-title: "Watermark for sensitive Teams meetings"
+title: "Manage watermarks for sensitive Teams meetings"
 description: "Use the cloud communications API in Microsoft Graph to manage a watermark for sensitive Microsoft Teams meetings."
 author: "zihzhan-msft"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 ---

-# Watermark for sensitive Teams meetings
+# Manage watermarks for sensitive Teams meetings

 This article describes how to use the cloud communications API in Microsoft Graph to manage the watermark option for sensitive Microsoft Teams meetings.
 For a description of the watermark meetings feature, licensing, and policy requirements to use this feature, see [Require a watermark for sensitive Teams meetings](/microsoftteams/watermark-meeting-content-video).